sonic-net/SONiC/doc/smart-switch/smart-switch-database-architecture/smart-switch-database-design.md

 Our design also extends its multi-ASIC principles by introducing a database_global.json file.
 It includes two critical fields:

-- database_name: This field uniquely maps to the DPU's index, ensuring a clear association between the database instances and the respective DPU.
+- container_name: This field uniquely maps to the DPU's index, ensuring a clear association between the database instances and the respective DPU.
 - include: The include field serves as a pointer to the location of the DPU's database configuration.

 ```json